hiiammalte/foodtruacker/README.md

 4. Still at the root directory, start Docker Containers from YAML file by running:

 ```
-docker-compose
+docker compose up
 ```

-5. Navigate into the `\foodtruacker.Framework\Authentication` directory and run the following command:
+5. Navigate into the `\foodtruacker.Framework\Authentication` directory and run the following command in the package manager console:

 ```
 dotnet ef database update